reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 ![](mjk.JPG)
 - The data and the program (set of instructions) is stored on the memory layer. the data is feched from here and its send to the CPU which consists of ALU, and a register stored on top of the control unit. over here its temporarily stored in the the accumulator before sending it to the instruction register.
 - program is a set of instructions, each instruction has an instruction format. each instruction is made up of I (msb), opcode (what is the logical operation that the program needs to execute), operand (what is the location where the data is stored)
-- first the address of the next instruction to be executed is fetched from the program counter, which sends the address to the address register which then sends this address to the memory through the address bus which then fetches the data present at that particular location and then its send through the data bus and loaded into the  data register
+- first the address of the next instruction to be executed is fetched from the program counter, which sends the address to the address register which then sends this address to the memory through the address bus which then fetches the data present at that particular location through the READ command being activated (before the data is R or W its temporarily stored in the Data Buffer register) and then its send through the data bus and loaded into the  data register
 -  now the data is fetched from the data register through the data bus and send to the ALU which does its magic and temporarily stores the data that is being processed in the accumulator
 -  the first part of the logic is executed in the ALU and is stored in the AC, when the second part of the logic is being executed, thats when the first part of the logic is pushed to the temporary register
 -  finally to display the output on monitor data travels through data bus again to the output register where its stored temporarily before being outputted.